blcxtranslations/blcx/_translated/chapter-0044.md

 This was the patriarch of the Yan family who was at the great perfection of the Spirit Condensation stage and was only one step away from the Foundation Establishment stage.
 Originally, he wanted to send his son to the Soaring Cloud sect and buy a mid-rank cultivation technique, but who could have know that it would be stolen from them.

-This caused Yan Tian Heng to be endlessly angry.
+This caused Yan TianHeng to be endlessly angry.
 Yan family was only a mid-level cultivator clan and did not have enough strength to be allowed to operate behind the scenes and reserve items.
 Thus, the only mid-grade cultivation technique for sale have fallen into the hands of others.
-So in desperation, Yan Tian Heng decided to make a reckless move and ambushed another cultivator clan and snatched away their mid-grade cultivation technique.
+So in desperation, Yan TianHeng decided to make a reckless move and ambushed another cultivator clan and snatched away their mid-grade cultivation technique.

 The clan that suffered the looting, the Wang family, their patriarch was an elder of the Floating Cloud Valley.
 They were one of the biggest cultivators clans in the area.
 Despite the fact that he had left to create his own sect, he still kept up a good relationship with the Floating Cloud Valley.
 With over one hundred people, three of which were in the Foundation Establishment stage, they are definitely a first-rate power in the cultivator clans of the area.

 Unfortunately, the three elders of the Wang family have reached a critical point in their cultivation.
 Moreover, they did not think that anyone would dare to raise their hands against them, so they only sent a few juniors to attend the gathering.
-But this allowed Yan Tian Heng to snatch the opportunity to kill and pillage.
+But this allowed Yan TianHeng to snatch the opportunity to kill and pillage.

 After a clear analysis of what had happened, Lin Xuan did not dare to even move anymore.
 He already had misgivings against Yan Ming and after hearing of their dirty deeds today, if he was exposed, he would definitely be silenced as a witness.

 This vicious and ruthless father and son duo were not good people, but their cultivation were really not weak.
-Yan Tian Heng was only one step away from the Foundation Establishment stage and that Yan Ming had the same cultivation as himself, at the fourth layer.
+Yan TianHeng was only one step away from the Foundation Establishment stage and that Yan Ming had the same cultivation as himself, at the fourth layer.

 Of course, it worst comes to worst, he would not go without a fight.
 If a fight actually broke out, he still had a ray of hope.
 First was that Ice Needles technique he had just learned.
 Although it was a mid-rank technique, it still has great power.
 Secondly, he had acquired a lot of seals.
 Other than the over one hundred low-grade seals, he also had inherited many mid-grade seals from Zhang Yu and Zhou Yan.